symfony/symfony-docs/form/dynamic_form_modification.rst

     }

-The goal is to create a ``name`` field *only* if the underlying ``Product`` object is new (e.g. hasn't been persisted to the database).
+The goal is to create a ``name`` field *only* if the underlying ``Product`` object is new (e.g. has not been persisted to the database).
 Based on that, the event listener might look like the following::

     // ...